JShollaj/CognideX-Whitepaper/5-Tokenomics.md

 ### Governance and Adjustments

-- Contributors and token holders can vote on proposals to adjust the tokenomics model.
+Contributors and token holders can vote on proposals to adjust the tokenomics model.

----
+You can check the governance future proposal in [the following page](6-Governance.md) ⬅️